Eleanor Coade: Death and commemoration

 Eleanor Coade was a devout Baptist.
 She never married and died on 18 November 1821 in Camberwell Grove, Camberwell, London.
 Her obituary notice was published in The Gentleman's Magazine, which declared her 'the sole inventor and proprietor of an art which deserves considerable notice'.
 Although it extolled the virtues of Coade Stone, the obituary contained no reference to her private life.

 In her will and testament, Coade left much of her fortune to charity schools and clergymen, plus her family.
 A proponent of women's rights, she also left money to a few married women friends, stating that their husbands were to have no control over the funds.

 Her body is buried in an unmarked grave at Bunhill Fields cemetery in the London Borough of Islington, which was used by many Nonconformists.

-She is commemorated by the Coade Stone, placed under Westminster Bridge by the footpath to Royal Festival Hall, which now occupies the site of her factory at "Narrow Wall".
+She is commemorated by the Coade Stone, placed under Westminster Bridge alongside the footpath to Royal Festival Hall, which now occupies the site of her factory at "Narrow Wall".
 The Coade Stone is the bottom stone of a horse-mill used in her factory, a wheel-shaped millstone with a prominent internal axle lip.
 It is placed on a 30-degree slope beside the under-bridge footpath.